Staff Profile

 Associate Professor in Geography, Associate Head: Geography and Liberal Arts

-I studied at Worcester for my PhD in geomorphology, which I completed part time whilst also working in earth heritage conservation.
-I then took up a lectureship at Plymouth Marjon University, teaching across geography and outdoor adventure education programmes (2002 to 2014), and taking on some research management responsibilities.
-I joined York St John University in 2014 to lead the new provision in Geography.
+I studied at Worcester for my PhD in geomorphology, which I undertook part-time while also working in Earth heritage conservation.
+I then took up a lectureship at Plymouth Marjon University, teaching across geography and outdoor adventure education degrees (2002-2014), and taking on some research management responsibilities.
+I joined York St John University in 2014 to lead the establishment of new provision in geography.

 I have a Postgraduate Certificate in Learning and Development in HE from the University of Exeter.
-I am a Fellow of the Royal Geographical Society (with the Institute of British Geographers), a Senior Fellow of the Higher Education Academy, and a UKCGE Recognised Research Supervisor.
+I am a Fellow of the Royal Geographical Society (with Institute of British Geographers), a Principal Fellow of the Higher Education Academy, and a UKCGE Recognised Research Supervisor.

 Teaching

-Through my teaching, I am to enable students to think about the world using multiple different perspectives and do geography for themselves.
-I have taught on a wide range of modules across the Geography undergraduate programmes, but at present most of my teaching is on the second-year Geographical Thought module and (jointly taught) first-year Environmental Geography Concepts and Practices module.
-I also supervise undergraduate dissertations.
-I appear occasionally in other modules, including on the Liberal Arts Foundation Year.
+Through my teaching I am to enable students to think about the world using multiple different perspectives, and do geography for themselves.
+I have taught on a wide range of modules across the Geography undergraduate programmes, but my specialist module is the second-year Geographical Thought module.
+I also supervise undergraduate dissertations, and appear occasionally in other modules, including on the Liberal Arts Foundation Year and the MA Environment & Social Justice.

 Research

-I am fascinated by the complexity of knowledge, particularly in relation to knowledges of nature.
-I pay attention to both the practices through which we arrive at knowledge, and to knowledge ‘as’ practice, in the sense that 'knowing' means being able to operate (to do something, conceptually or practically) in a given context.
-My publications have addressed these themes in more concrete terms in relation to: how we arrive at knowledge in geomorphology; Geography's relation with, and reproduction of, the nature/culture binary; how the embodied practices of outdoor adventure activities such as sailing and climbing intersect with scientific and cultural knowledge of nature; and the social dimensions of Geography as a discipline and the practices through which it is reproduced.
+I am fascinated by the complexity of knowledge and what it means to ‘know’ nature.
+I pay attention to the practices through which we arrive at knowledge, and to knowledge ‘as’ practice, in the sense that ‘knowing’ means being able to operate (to do something, conceptually or practically) in a given context.
+My publications have addressed these themes in more concrete terms in relation to: how we arrive at knowledge in geomorphology; geography’s relation with, and reproduction of, the nature/culture binary; how the bodily practices of outdoor activities such as sailing and climbing intersect with scientific and cultural knowledges of nature; and the social dimensions of geography as a discipline in our research and teaching practices.
+My current research focuses primarily on knowledge production through fieldwork in geomorphology.

 I am currently lead supervisor for Toni Giblin's PhD on student experiences of geography fieldwork, and co-supervisor for Claire Pickard's doctoral research on community resilience to flooding.
 I jointly supervised Jen Hall's PhD on women's mountaineering.
 I have examined PhD theses across geography and education.